 What are my stairlift options?

-The most common stairlift options are Straight or Curved, and this is depending on the shape of your staircase at home.
-The quality of equipment ranges from very basic to very sophisticated, but each has its own limitations and benefits.
+The most common stairlift options are Straight or Curved, depending on the shape of your staircase at home.
+The quality of equipment ranges from very basic to sophisticated, but each has its own limitations and benefits.

-Straight stairlifts are the simplest and most cost effective options, In the majority of cases a straight stairlift can be installed on either side of the staircase, providing that both sides are wall and not railing, stairlifts are even able to be installed past a door or radiator with retractable railings.
-Your staircase must be wider than a minimum of 75-80cm in order to be eligible for a staircase installation as to prevent any fire hazards in the case of an emergency.
+Straight stairlifts are the simplest and one of the most cost effective options.
+In most cases a straight stairlift can be installed on either side of the staircase, providing that both sides are wall and not railing, stairlifts are even able to be installed past a door or radiator with retractable railings.
+Your staircase must be wider than a minimum of 75-80cm in order to be eligible for a staircase installation that prevents any fire hazards in the case of an emergency.

-Curved stairlifts are slightly more expensive that your straight stairlift, however they do offer more variety, a curved stairlift is able to curve around your entire home, meaning if you live in a home with multiple stories you will be able to travel to your desired floor and depart at any point.
+Curved stairlifts are slightly more expensive than your average straight stairlift.
+However, they do offer more variety; a curved stairlift is able to curve around your entire home, meaning if you live in a home with multiple stories you will be able to travel to your desired floor and depart at any point.
 A curved stairlift is also recommended for those who cannot approach the first step of the stairs to reach the straight stairlift, experts will be able to install the stairlift at a curved angle in order for you to board safely and comfortably.

-Practically all stairlifts are completely customisable, whether you require further safety features, softer pillowing or a footrest your stairlift can be designed with your needs in mind.
-Here’s a list of some of the popular additional features with Stairlifts;
+Practically all stairlifts are completely customisable, whether you require further safety features, softer pillowing or a footrest, your stairlift can be designed with your needs in mind.

 1. Grocery carriers (basket underneath)